 async def self_consistency(question: str, n_samples: int = 5) -> str:

-"""Generate n_samples CoT responses and return the most frequent answer."""
+"""Generate n_samples responses and return the most frequent one."""

 tasks = [